Esquire July 2001

 talking about Aaron Sorkin, the creator of the West Wing, who has been

 busted for psychedelic mushrooms.
-"Can you believe that to create a show
+"Can you believe that to create a

 about government that seems relevant, the guy had to be on mushrooms?